 Far Western Region Blog Contest Rules and Guidelines

-Contestants are invited to submit a blog article of no less than 400 and no more than 800 words on one of the following three topics:
+We are seeking entries for the Far Western Region's page on the Society blog, WORDY by Nature.
+Contestants are invited to submit a blog article of no less than 400 and no more than 800 words on the following topic:

 - You must send your blog entry as an attachment, and in the email to which it is attached, you must provide:

 - Your name